robocorp/robocorp/README.md

   </a>
 </h3>

-Adding the Action Server hosted AI Action to your custom GPT is super simple, basically just navigate to “Actions” section of the GPT configuration, add the link to import the actions, and **Add Authentication** with **Authentication method** set to _“API key”_ and **Auth Type** to _“Bearer”_.
+Adding the Action Server-hosted AI Action to your custom GPT is super simple: basically just navigate to “Actions” section of the GPT configuration, add the link to import the actions, and **Add Authentication** with **Authentication method** set to _“API key”_ and **Auth Type** to _“Bearer”_.

 > **TIP:**<br/>
-> Use `@action(is_consequential=False)` flag to avoid user needing to accept the action execution separately each time on your GPT.
+> Use the `@action(is_consequential=False)` flag to avoid the user needing to accept the action execution separately each time on your GPT.

 <div id="langchain"></div>

 ## Add Action Server as a Toolkit to [🦜️🔗 LangChain](https://github.com/robocorp/langchain)

-Robocorp Action Server comes with everything needed to connect it to your Langchain AI app project.
-The easiest way is to start with the template, provided in the Langchain project.
+Robocorp Action Server has everything needed to connect it to your Langchain AI app project.
+The easiest way is to start with the template provided in the Langchain project.
 Here’s how to do it:

 ```sh
 # Install LangChain cli tool if not already there